jstolarek/jstolarek.github.io/pages/posts/2023-03-35-installing-xstation.md

 that this is a difficult mod I decided to get a spare one in advance.
 Luckily it wasn't necessary, although you will see things didn't go smooth.

-As the final step I installed the xStation board, connecting it with a ribbon cable, and re-assembled the console:
+As the final step I installed the XStation board, connecting it with a ribbon cable, and re-assembled the console:

 <div class="thumbnail">